RadioNoiseE/NianCLS/README.md

 # NianCLS

-**Still Under (Active) Development**
+Archived since I no longer uses the over complicated LaTeX and switched to plainTeX.
+This document class has finished its font setting up part using the modified NFSS2 which is probably the most crucial part.

+If anyone would like to continue develop it, please let me know.

 ## Introduction

 A document class which provides a unified interface for Japanese and (Traditional & Simplified) Chinese typesetting.
-It is intended to be an enhanced **basic**/**standard** document class which is fully customisable, from those `\skip` dimens to the layout, and to the section types.
+It is intended to be an enhanced **basic**/**standard** document class.
-Macro-packages like `geometry` or `(luatexja)-fontspec` need not be loaded as this document class offers all (more) features and adapts these to CJ typesetting requirements better.

-## Development Log
-`Starts from 2023-08-21`
- - 2023-08-21: test font and page layout functions and starts to develop font size functions like `\normalsize`.